This article will provide you with a Sling TV Review and how to install the app on Firestick/Fire TV, Android, NVIDIA Shield, Roku, iPhone, and more.

 Subscribers have to pay for add-ons to compensate for the limited programming, lack of local channels, and other features such as cloud DVR recording (which you can get for free from other IPTV services).

-If you think these are features that you don’t need, then Sling TV can be a good option for cord-cutting.
+If you think these are features that you don’t need, then Sling TV can be a good option for streaming Live TV.

 What is Sling TV?